PierreQuentel/bihan-test/README.md

-# bihan-test
-Test of web framework bihan
+# Test of bihan on OpenShift